- Articles of Association

 Nothing in these Bye-Laws precludes a member holding the any office of a Chapter from being elected to one of the offices above.

-3.2 Executive members shall be nominated at least seven days prior to the Annual General Meeting and voting will take place at the AGM, providing that there is a quorum of at least 30 bona fide members consisting of Ordinary and Honorary members, but excluding Family and Junior Members.
+3.2 Executive members shall be nominated at least four days prior to the Annual General Meeting and voting will take place at the AGM or where this is done virtually voting opens four days prior to the AGM and will close shortly after the meeting commences.
+Providing that there is a quorum of at least 25 bona fide members consisting of Ordinary and Honorary members.

 3.3 In the event of no prior nominations having been received, the Committee is entitled at it’s discretion and by decision taken in a properly convened meeting attended by a quorum of Executive Members, to waive the provision set out in Article 3.1. and to call for and register nominations during the AGM.